 In the 1950’s, it was an iconic 8 floors building, along with the 7 floor building of the Salinas & Rocha department store that had operated since 1946.
 It also competed with the Prado Mision Hotel in the same area.
 The three prominent businesses operated until September 19, 1985 when all structures collapsed as a result of the earthquake.
 The entire block saw explosions, fire and their reduction to rubble.
 Memorables images of the “Hotel ЯHR Regis” poster, which historically stood o the roof of the hotel after falling to the street level, immediately conveyed the scale of construction that shook the nation.

-The remains of 136 deceased were removed from the buildings, but dozens more are believed to have been lost in the disaster.
-The ruined site was expropriated by the City soon after the earthquake.
-It became very much a symbol and reminder of the tragic day and the lives lost.
-The Plaza de la Solidaridad was ready just a year later.
-In 1991, a monument dedicated to the spirit of solidarity of the Mexico City residents and rescuers was placed and this remains in the center of the plaza.
+The rests of 136 deceased were removed from the buildings, but dozens are believed to have been lost in the disaster.
+The ruined site was later expropriated by the City, shortly after the earthquake.
+It became practically a symbol and reminder of the fateful day and the lives lost.
+The Solidarity Square was ready only a year later.
+In 1991, a monument dedicated to the spirit of solidarity of the residents and rescuers of México City was placed and it’s still located in the center of the plaza.